Row-Unlimited/godot-resource-creator/README.md

-# godot-object-creator
+# godot-resource-creator

-godot plugin to create JSON/Resource files from custom User classes Gives a UI Window where a class, inputs and an export path can be chosen.
+godot plugin to create Resource files from custom User classes Gives a UI Window where a class, inputs and an export path can be chosen.
 Process should later on be able to be shortened and integrated into other projects or specific project workflows.